The Ubaye River - Gem of the French Alps

 One of the crown jewels of this river is the Royal Gorge a highly technical and committing gorge.
 Rated at a solid Class V section with potential portages this section is for experienced rafters only.
 This section cascades on average around 150 feet per mile for over 2.5 miles until it reaches village of Lauzet.
 The steepness of this river rivals that of the famous Cherry Creek section of the upper Tuolumne River.
 This massive canyon finishes off in the pristine waters of the Serre-Ponçon reservoir.

 The Ubaye River boasts an incredibly scenic and beautiful Class III to V tributary called the Bachelard River.
 Originating in the heart of the Mercantour National Park in the valley of Cayolle, this beautiful free flowing river runs 17 miles to join up with the Ubaye.
 The steep canyon and beautiful Larch forests make this a fantastic May – June river trip.

-If you are in the south of France please stop by and say Bonjour to or friend Mathieu at Crazy Water Rafting.
+If you are in the south of France please stop by and say Bonjour to our friend Mathieu at Crazy Water Rafting.
 France tends to have a very unfounded reputation for being full of unwelcoming people, however nothing could be further from the truth with Mathieu and his guides.
 His team of outstanding whitewater athletes and guides will show you an amazing time in this beautiful corner of France along with sharing the finer points of French culture and history in this historic region.
 You will truly be hard pressed to find a more welcoming and fun group of boaters in all of Europe.
-Please stop by their site or catch their adventures on Facebook.